himanshu0330/BlockChain/Solidity/readme.md

 ## Note

-Remember Data Storage on Blockchain bsically means Data is Stroed on Trasaction Logs.
+Remember Data Storage on Blockchain basically means Data is Stroed on Trasaction Logs.
 2. Indexing Concept is also explained in file.
 Note that it can be used with only 3 parameters, it is used in making of Dapps, and Web3 Apps.